Tang-hubert/T-brain-SinoPac-AIGO/README.md

     - Age_of_Building: have to times -1
     - Parking_Area: Most are 0, and if it have wont effect the result(0,1)
     - Auxiliary_Building_Area: Most are 0, and if it have wont effect the result(0,1)
+- Knowing how to evaluate the ML result.